The Peterson Academy Logo

 Professor of Psychology

-In this first half of Maps of Meaning, a twelve-hour course, Dr. Jordan B. Peterson explores the foundations of human consciousness, perception, and the pursuit of meaning.
+In Maps of Meaning, a twelve-hour course, Dr. Jordan B. Peterson explores the foundations of human consciousness, perception, and the pursuit of meaning.
 Drawing from psychology, mythology, and neuroscience, he examines how we navigate the tension between order and chaos—not as passive observers, but as active participants guided by goals and values.
+Central to this exploration is the archetypal hero’s journey, which shows how voluntarily confronting suffering and taking responsibility can transform both the individual and society.
 Grounded in decades of research and personal experience, Dr. Peterson reveals how religious symbols, archetypal narratives, and social hierarchies shape both the individual mind and collective culture.
-Through powerful insights from ancient traditions and modern science, the course shows that a deep commitment to truth and meaning is essential not only for personal growth, but for building a resilient and flourishing society.
+Through powerful insights, the course demonstrates that proper orientation toward the highest good enables us to transform chaos into meaningful order.

 Study Group